JyotiJoshi05/notes/r.md

 [1] 2
 ```
 dim()
-- Returns the dimension of data frame
+- Returns the dimension of data frame.

 str()
 - Returns the structure of a data frame i.e. the list of variables stored in the data frame.

 nrow() and ncol()
 - Return the number of rows and number of columns in a data set
 ```